-The operation which began on 23 February was concluded by 9 March.
-While transporting people from the lowland regions to train stations went relatively smoothly, the expulsion of people from highland regions involved extreme cruelty.
-Inhabitants from the many villages with no roads were forced to march through the snow.
+The operation, which began on 23 February, was concluded by 9 March.
+While transporting people from the lowland regions to train stations went relatively smoothly, the expulsion of people from highland areas involved extreme cruelty.
+Inhabitants from the many villages with no roads leading to them were forced to march through the snow.
 The old and the sick were shot on the spot or bayoneted.
 People who rushed to help them were instantly killed by machine gun fire.

 Asluddi Tsugayev, a 92 year-old native of Khoy, in the Vedeno District, recalls how he had to walk 30–40 km to Kharachoy under the soldiers’ escort.
 Not everyone could make it.

-In many villages, dozens were shot to death for refusing to leave or being physically unable to.
-The most infamous mass killing of innocent people took place during the eviction from the remote mountainous village of Khaybakh, in Chechnya’s Galanchozh District.
+In many villages, dozens were shot for refusing to leave or being physically unable to.
+The most infamous massacre of innocent people took place during the eviction from the remote mountainous village of Khaybakh, in Chechnya’s Galanchozh District.
 On the orders of Colonel Gvishiani, who led Operation Lentil, more than 700 people were locked in a stable and burnt alive.
 Most of them were old men, women, and children.

 Russia doesn’t recognise that the Khaybakh Massacre occurred, despite the dozens of testimonies from residents of neighbouring villages.